pingcap/docs-cn/tidb-configuration-file.md

 - The size limit of a single transaction in TiDB.
 - Default value: `104857600` (in bytes)
 - In a single transaction, the total size of key-value records cannot exceed this value.
-The maximum value of this parameter is `10737418240` (10 GB).
+The maximum value of this parameter is `1099511627776` (1 TB).
 Note that if you have used the binlog to serve the downstream consumer Kafka (such as the `arbiter` cluster), the value of this parameter must be no more than `1073741824` (1 GB).
 This is because 1 GB is the upper limit of a single message size that Kafka can process.
 Otherwise, an error is returned if this limit is exceeded.

 ### `tcp-keep-alive`